brunogaldos/Mobile-robot-controller-/README.md

 ## Overview

 This project is part of a Master's thesis conducted at the WZL department in the Robotic Systems Engineering program at RWTH Aachen University.
-The aim is to develop a controller for mobile robot navigation.
+The aim is to develop a controller for mobile robot navigation using motion capture system.
+The following symulation is part of the pilot testing with controller capable of obstacle avoidace for mobile robot navigation.

 ## System Requirements